Bakery Demand Forecasting for Beck Roman In progress

 Current Status: In Progress #

 This is an active engagement.
 A detailed write-up will follow once the production rollout is complete.
-Highlights so far:

 - End-to-end data pipeline from the bakery’s POS system (GraphQL API) into a reproducible DVC-managed dataset spanning ~4 years of transaction history.